alexanderpohle/alexanderpohle.github.io/_research/nautiloid-phylogeny.md

 ---
-title: "Phylogeny of Palaeozoic nautiloid cephalopods"
+title: "Phylogeny of Palaeozoic "nautiloid" cephalopods"
 collection: research
 permalink: /research/nautiloid-phylogeny
-excerpt: 'The phylogenetic relationships of the various groups of early Palaeozoic "nautiloid" cephalopods were unclear for a long time.
-Together with an international team of colleagues, I carried out the first phylogenetic analysis of these taxa, applying modern Bayesian methods.'
+excerpt: "The phylogenetic relationships of the various groups of early Palaeozoic "nautiloid" cephalopods were unclear for a long time.
+Together with an international team of colleagues, I carried out the first phylogenetic analysis of these taxa, applying modern Bayesian methods."

 ---

-## Phylogeny of Palaeozoic "nautiloid" cephalopods

 The oldest cephalopods in the fossil record are of late Cambrian age (about 490 mya).
 During the Early and Middle Ordovician, they experienced a rapid diversification, where many groups classically considered as belonging to the subclass Nautiloidea appeared.
 This radiation in combination with a general scarcity of characters and widespread homoplasies made it difficult to figure out evolutionary pathways.
 A long series of authors proposed differing hypotheses, based on which characters they considered most significant (e.g., King & Evans 2019; Pohle et al. 2022).
 However, none of the previous attempts used phylogenetic analysis to corroborate their hypotheses, which was one of the main objectives of my PhD project.